Tech-Work-events/techwork-2026/docs/architecture.md

 ### Technical Summary

-Cloud Nord employs a modern Jamstack architecture with Firebase as the primary backend platform.
+Tech'Work employs a modern Jamstack architecture with Firebase as the primary backend platform.
 The frontend uses Astro for static site generation with dynamic capabilities, while Firebase provides authentication, database, storage, and hosting services.
 The infrastructure follows a year-based organization pattern managed through Terraform, enabling isolated environments for each conference iteration.
 This architecture achieves rapid development cycles, excellent performance through CDN distribution, and enterprise-grade security through Firebase's managed services, directly supporting the PRD goals of delivering a scalable conference website platform.

 ### Platform and Infrastructure Choice